cklutzke/Vue-Dev/README.md

 -------------------------------------------

-TODO: Display the cart contents using a Bootstrap-Vue table.

 TODO: Figure out how to make the Vue Router work.

 TODO: Bundle Bootstrap and single-file components using webpack instead of